Repairing Shear Walls with Sheet Metal Blocking

 Another option is to use Technical Note N370C

 This Technical Note states: “Allowable shear values for blocked structural panel diaphragms are significantly higher than those for unblocked diaphragms.
 Where blocked diaphragm values are required, panel edges are typically blocked with 2x lumber framing and fastened in accordance with recognized schedules in order to achiever desired shear values.
 There are instances, however, where installation of lumber blocking may not be convenient.
 One alternative is to substitute sheet metal strips for lumber blocking at panel joints.
 The technique has been evaluated by APA-The engineered Wood Association and is discussed in the Technical Note.”

 Here is an example of a shear wall that does not have blocking on the horizontal seam.
-If it had been blocked one would see horizontal rows of nails on each plywood edge where the two pieces of plywood meet.
-This blocking earthquake forces to travel from the moving floor, down the upper piece of plywood and into the block.
-The lower piece of plywood is nailed to the same block so the two pieces of plywood now function like one solid piece of plywood.
+If it had been blocked, you would see horizontal rows of nails on each plywood edge where the two pieces of plywood meet as shown by the red lines.
+At the same time, the blue line marks and unblocked vertical joint.
+If it were blocked, you would see a row of nails where the blue line is located.